Technical Documents Translated Perfectly — Code, Diagrams & All

 |---|---|---|---|---|

-All three agents share the same protection: Sentinel preprocessing extracts code blocks, brand terms, version numbers, and technical identifiers before the agent sees your document.
+All six agents share the same protection: Sentinel preprocessing extracts code blocks, brand terms, version numbers, and technical identifiers before the agent sees your document.
 The validation pipeline checks every translation regardless of which agent produced it.
-The difference is the depth of linguistic reasoning — not the safety of your content.
+The difference is the depth of linguistic reasoning and the speed/cost tradeoff — not the safety of your content.

 AI translation that understands the difference between human language and machine language.